INVISIBLE REPUBLIC #STILLLOVINGTHEREVOLUTION

 A production by andcompany&Co. in co-production with HAU Hebbel am Ufer (Berlin), Künstlerhaus Mousonturm Frankfurt am Main, ACT Festival Sofia, FFT Düsseldorf, ARCHA Theatre Prag and Brut Wien, with the support of Theater Company MOMO Sofia.

-Funded by the German Federal Foundation (Kulturstiftung des Bundes) and the Senate Department for Culture and Europe (Senatsverwaltung für Kultur und Europa).
+Funded by the German Federal Cultural Foundation (Kulturstiftung des Bundes) and the Senate Department for Culture and Europe (Senatsverwaltung für Kultur und Europa).
 The project was supported in the context of Change of Scene, a programme of the Robert Bosch Stiftung and the International Theatre Institute.
 The show in Archa Theater Prag will be supported by the Deutsch-Tschechisen Zukunftsfonds